 \section{Abstract}

-We present a dynamical classification system for galaxies based on the shapes of their circular velocity curves (CVCs).
-We derive the CVCs of 40 \sauron\ and 42 CALIFA galaxies across Hubble sequence via a full line-of-sight integration as provided by solutions of the axisymmetric Jeans equations.
-We use Principal Component Analysis (PCA) applied to the circular curve shapes to find characteristic features and use a $k$-means classifier to separate circular curves into classes.
-This objective classification method identifies four different classes, which we name Slow-Rising (SR), Flat (F), Sharp-Peaked (SP) and Round-Peaked (RP) circular curves.
-SR-CVCs are mostly represented by late-type spiral galaxies (Scd-Sd) with no prominent spheroids in the central parts and slowly rising velocities; F-CVCs span almost all morphological types (E,S0,Sab,Sb-Sbc) with flat velocity profiles at almost all radii; SP-CVCs are represented by early-type and early-type spiral galaxies (E,S0,Sb-Sbc) with prominent spheroids and sharp peaks in the central velocities.
-RP-CVCs are represented by only two morphological types (E,Sa-Sab) with prominent spheroids, but RP-CVCs have much rounder peaks in the central velocities than SP-CVCs.
-RP-CVCs are typical for high-mass galaxies, while SR-CVCs are found for low-mass galaxies.
-Intermediate-mass galaxies usually have F-CVCs and SP-CVCs.
-Circular curve classification presents an alternative to typical morphological classification and may be more tightly linked to galaxy evolution.
+We present a galaxy classification system for 238 (E1--Sdm) CALIFA (Calar Alto Legacy Integral Field Area) galaxies based on the shapes and amplitudes of their circular velocity curves (CVCs).
+We infer the CVCs from the de-projected surface brightness of the galaxies, after scaling by a constant mass-to-light ratio based on stellar dynamics - solving axisymmetric Jeans equations via fitting the second velocity moment $V_{\mathrm{rms}}=\sqrt{V^2+\sigma^2}$ of the stellar kinematics.
+We use principal component analysis (PCA) applied to the CVC shapes to find characteristic features and use a $k$-means classifier to separate circular curves into classes.
+This objective classification method identifies four different classes, which we name slow-rising (SR), flat (FL), round-peaked (RP) and sharp-peaked (SP) circular curves.

+SR are typical for low-mass, late-type (Sb--Sdm), young, faint, metal-poor and disc-dominated galaxies.
+SP are typical for high-mass, early-type (E1--E7), old, bright, metal-rich and bulge-dominated galaxies.
+FL and RP appear presented by galaxies with intermediate mass, age, luminosity, metallicity, bulge-to-disk ratio and morphologies (E4-S0a, Sa-Sbc).
+The discrepancy mass factor, $f_d=1-M_{*}/M_{dyn}$, have the largest value for SR and SP classes ($\sim$ 74 per cent and $\sim$ 71 per cent, respectively) in contrast to the FL and RP classes (with $\sim$ 59 per cent and $\sim$ 61 per cent, respectively).
+Circular curve classification presents an alternative to typical morphological classification and appears more tightly linked to galaxy evolution.